 The app is incredibly accurate, and hardly any of the meanings are lost when translating between English and Spanish.
 It can be used as a desktop app or a mobile application, which is very handy.

-Being free, however, means the app lacks a few of the other features that some of the others on this list boast.
+Being a free translation app, however, means the app lacks a few of the other features that some of the others on this list boast.
 It is a text translator, meaning you have to input the text into the app to receive translations.

 In other words, it doesn’t feature a camera option and the quality of the voice to text translation is slightly unreliable.